Pastor, do you believe that you do not have enough money to take a vacation? If so, then you are not alone.

 #2.
 Seek congregational resources

-Members of your church may have a vacation home you can use.
+I don't mean you should use the church budget.
+What I mean is that members of your church may have a vacation home you can use.
 Be honest with your church leadership when it comes to expressing your need for inexpensive vacation options.
 This will encourage them to seek out resources among the congregation.

 #3.
 Get creative with a staycation